MatthewReid854/reliability/docs/Fitting all available distributions to data.rst

 -   left_censored - an array or list of the left failure times.
 -   right_censored - an array or list of the right failure times.
 -   sort_by - goodness of fit test to sort results by.
 Must be either 'BIC' or 'AIC'.
 Default is BIC.
 -   show_plot - True/False.
-Defaults to True
+Defaults to True.
+Will show the PDF and CDF of the fitted distributions along with a histogram of the failure data.
 -   print_results - True/False.
 Defaults to True.
 Will show the results of the fitted parameters and the goodness of fit tests in a dataframe.
 -   show_quantile_plot - True/False.
 Defaults to True unless there is left censored data in which case Kaplan Meier cannot be applied.
 This plot provides a comparison of parametric vs non-parametric fit.